Child Custody Lawyers in New York City

-- Physical custody.
 The parent with physical custody has the responsibility for the control and maintenance of the child.
 Often, this means the child lives with this parent most of the time, such as during the school year.
 The parent who has physical custody is usually called the “custodial parent” or “primary custodian.”

-- Legal custody.
 Legal custody refers to the parent’s right to make important legal decisions for the child.
 Examples include approving medical care, choosing a school, signing off on after-school activities, and choosing a religious upbringing.

-- Joint custody.
 Joint custody occurs when both parents are granted custody of a child.
 This means that they will need to reach an agreement on the legal matters discussed above.
 If parents are granted joint physical custody, the child will split their time 50/50 with each parent.
 Otherwise, one parent will be the custodial parent and the other will have visitation.

-- Temporary custody.
 A custody arrangement needs to be put in place during the duration of the divorce.
 Once the divorce is granted, the judge will sign off on permanent custody orders.
 Temporary custody will be one of the first things a judge decides.